fastify/avvio/README.md

 `done` must be called only once.

 Returns the instance on which `after` is called, to support a chainable API.

 -------------------------------------------------------
 <a name="ready"></a>

 ### app.ready(func(error, [context], [done]))

-Calls a functon after all the plugins and `after` call are completed, but befer `'start'` is emitted. `ready` callbacks are executed one at a time.
+Calls a functon after all the plugins and `after` call are completed, but before `'start'` is emitted. `ready` callbacks are executed one at a time.

+The callback changes basing on the parameters your are giving:
 1. If one parameter is given to the callback, that parameter will be the `error` object.
 2. If two parameters are given to the callback, the first will be the `error` object, the second will be the `done` callback.
 3. If three parameters are given to the callback, the first will be the `error` object, the second will be the `context` and the third the `done` callback.